 LGBT students entering college may have experienced bullying at school previously.
-The School Report found that one in three lesbian, gay and bi young people who were bullied consider changing their future educational plans because of it, for instance by deciding not to go to university or college.
+The School Report (2017) found that more than half of LGBT young people who were bullied feel that homophobic, biphobic, and transphobic bullying has had a negative effect on their plans for future education, for instance by deciding not to go to university or college.

 Colleges often include students of different ages and cultures, with different levels of understanding.
 Students may be taking full or part-time courses on site, visiting the college for short or one-off courses, undertaking work placements or learning remotely.
 This means that there is no one-size-fits-all solution to promoting diversity in a college and that the approach needed is often different to that used in secondary schools and sixth forms.

 The School Report (2017) found that more one in five LGBT FE college students and one in six LGBT sixth form college students had experienced homophobic, biphobic, or transphobic bullying in the last year.
 52 per cent hear homophobic language such as 'poof' or 'lezza' and the vast majority (86 per cent) hear the phrases ‘that’s so gay’ or ‘you’re so gay’ in college.

 The Skills Funding Agency’s research into sexual orientation and gender identity in adult learning, conducted in 2011, surveyed the experiences of lesbian, gay and bi learners aged over 19.
 A quarter of 19-21-year-olds had experienced bullying and/or harassment in adult learning because of their sexual orientation.
 Only two in five gay learners were fully open about their sexual orientation.

 In particular, students reported higher rates of bullying during practical work, or tasks involving work based learning.
 Only a third of lesbian, gay and bi students thought that college equality policies were actually making a meaningful difference to their learning experience.